| Read Time: 8 minutes | Personal Injury

 Regardless of what accident you endured, the financial consequences can heavily affect your life.
 The healthcare and personal property repair bills drain resources.
 A lawsuit may reimburse you for the expenses you have accumulated.

 However, litigation can become expensive while a person seeks compensation.
 A few people do not sue due to a lack of affordability.
-One worry people have is the cost of a personal injury lawyer.
+One worry people have is how much does a personal injury lawyer cost?

-They needn’t worry.
+They need not to worry.
 Personal injury lawyers work on contingency.
 More about that further down in this blog.

 When someone pays for legal advice by the hour, the firm does not represent them in court.
 The lawyer does not deal with the insurance company for the claimant or put the firm’s name on legal documents.
 You would need to handle the case on your own every step of the way.